npalm/aws-auth/newbie guide.md

 zsh so its: `vi ~/.zshrc`
 - Add `[[ -s "/Users/<replace with user>/bin/aws-auth/aws-auth-utils.sh" ]] && source "/Users/<replace with user>/bin/aws-auth/aws-auth-utils.sh"`
   and don't forget to replace both `<replace with user>` with your username.
-- create a new shell and verify that the script was loaded by typing `aws` and then hitting tab.
+- create a new shell and verify that the script was loaded by typing `aws-auth` and then hitting tab.
 When installed properly a list of aws-auth commands should be listed.

 ### initialize pass
 - generate a gpg key pair with: `gpg --generate-key` and follow the prompts.
-Since the purpose of these tools is to securely store secrets, put a pass frase on the key pair and remember it!
+Since the purpose of these tools is to securely store secrets, put a pass phrase on the key pair and remember it!
 - get the public part of the key with: `gpg -k` It is the second line on the `pub` section of the listed keys.
 - use the public part of the key to initialize pass with: `pass init <public key part>`

 ### create secrets to login to the AWS account
-- Have your AWS console open on the IAM page for your user and switch to the `security credentials` tab, we will need some of its values
+- Have your AWS console open on the IAM page for your user and switch to the `security credentials` tab, we will need some of its values.
+You do not need to switch roles for this.
 - In the `Sign-in credentials` paragraph check that you have a arn configured for the `Assigned MFA device`.
-  The value listed here must be entered when prompted for the `password for <xyz>/aws-mfa-arn`
+  The value listed here (`arn:aws:iam::<Account ID>:mfa/<username>` or something similar) must be entered when prompted for the `password for <xyz>/aws-mfa-arn`
 - In the `Access keys` paragraph click the `Create...` button and click the `show` link to reveal the full secret.
   Don't close this dialog yet.
 The access key ID needs to be entered when prompted for `password for <xyz>/aws-access-key-id` and the secret needs the be entered when prompted for `password for <xyz>/aws-access-secret`